Just a few notes on communications.

 Generally inserting the sim also set up the phone for internet connection.

-There are different versions of the E51 for different countries.
+There are different versions of the Nokia E51 for different countries.
 On one occasion we were told quite dogmatically that our phone wouldn't work with 3G.
-Computer says no. Despite me showing the little 3G symbol on the network connection.
+Computer says no. Despite me showing the little 3G symbol on the network connection on the phone.

 When looking at the cost in each country don't forget that we spent 60 days in China but only 30 in Russia and fewer elsewhere.

 We purchased Jokiuspot Premium software to allow the phone to work as a wi-fi hub for internet.
 Its been reliable.
-The Sip (Voip) set up was built in.
+The Sip (Voip) set up was built into the phone.

 If using a usb modem there is software available that helps them become unlocked!